So very True - Image by Anne Taintor

 The last few months have a been a blur - literally.
 After experiencing iritis in February, things still aren't back to normal.
 I experienced another flare up and my eyesight got worse.
 The eye drops were finally stopped two weeks ago.
 My eye has scarring around the pupil which has caused my pupil to remain enlarged even after the dilating drops were stopped a month prior to the other drops.
 While it is not as pronounced as it was, I still feel a bit like a freak.
 One pupil still makes me look like I am half on drugs.
 I still can't focus well and I am rather light-sensitive although not to the point of being a vampire (any more, thank goodness!).
 I have taken this time to reorganize and purge all kinds of crap lingering around the house.
 I am proud to say that I would no longer qualify to be featured on the show "Hoarders".

 All this lack of vision, has affected my reading ability and it also attacked my sense of doing anything.
 Perhaps that is also called depression or boredom, unsure which it was.
 This weekend I was so happy to have a three day weekend that I spent Saturday being completely selfish of my time.
 I spent the day doing something mindless and rather odd (according to my children).
 I was feeling crafty yet I just purged many of my "found" objects and sources of inspiration in my earlier cleaning frenzies.
 Luckily, I had a porcelain doll that happened to catch my good eye.
 Really.
-That just wasn't met to be a stupid pun.
+That just wasn't meant to be a stupid pun.

 My neighbor just had a yard sale and she piled up the leftovers on the sidewalk with a "free" sign.
 While supervising my 10 year old son mow her lawn, I took the opportunity to dig through the discards.
 I rescued two strands of net lights for bushes (score!), two metal boxes which I have already began to alter into memento holders and a Victorian-style bride doll.
 She had seen better days.
 Her hair was in good shape but her stockings were yellowed; her face was dirty; and she seemed as if she had been played with instead of put on the shelf and left alone to collect dust as most dolls of this nature.
 Perfect for transforming into something more modern!
 I dyed her hair, added body jewelry and art, and completely overhauled her dress.
 I cut off the lace top and high collar - removed the long and puffy parts of the sleeves - added some color and fanciful decorations utilizing other found items from previous scavenging adventures.